-Bank of Baroda Receives CARE AAA Rating for ₹10,000 Crore Green Infrastructure Bonds
+Bank of Baroda Gets CARE AAA Rating Reaffirmed for Bonds and Green Infrastructure

 *this image is generated using AI for illustrative purposes only.

-Bank of Baroda has received a CARE AAA; Stable rating for its ₹10,000 crore Green infrastructure bonds from CARE Ratings on February 25, 2026.
-The rating agency also reaffirmed existing ratings on the bank's various debt instruments, reinforcing confidence in the public sector bank's financial strength and government backing.
+Bank of Baroda has received reaffirmation of its CARE AAA; Stable rating for bonds and Green infrastructure bonds, along with CARE A1+ rating for Certificate of Deposits from CARE Ratings on February 27, 2026.
+The rating agency also enhanced the bank's Certificate of Deposit limit significantly while maintaining confidence in the public sector bank's financial strength and government backing.

-CARE Ratings assigned and reaffirmed ratings across multiple instruments totaling significant amounts:
+CARE Ratings reaffirmed ratings across multiple instruments with a notable enhancement in Certificate of Deposit limits:

 | Facilities/Instruments | Amount (₹ crore) | Rating | Rating Action |